US: Colorado wildfires force thousands to flee | DW | 31.12.2021

 In a briefing, Boulder County Sheriff Joe Pelle said there were "two significant fires, fueled by dry conditions and very high winds."

+Gusts of over 100 miles (160 kilometers) an hour have been recorded in some parts, and have been fanning flames, while impeding firefighting efforts.

-The region has been experiencing drought conditions, and the US Drought Monitor has listed Boulder County's drought as "extreme."
+The region has also been experiencing very dry conditions, and the US Drought Monitor has listed Boulder County's drought as "extreme."

 Pelle said that thousands of people from the towns of Louisville and Superior had to be evacuated from their homes.